yoctoalex/eap_lab/README.rst

 Essential App Protect
 ##################

-1. Create Essential App Protect Service via UI
+1. Create Essential App Protect Service via the F5 Cloud Services Portal
 *************************************

 `a)` You will need a domain name to create Essential App Protect service.
 To get it, open **DNS** tab in the F5 Cloud Services portal and click the zone we’ve just created.